Hanukkah: Zot Hanukkah: Hanukkah as the end of the High Holy Days

 The last day of Hanukkah is known by some as Zot Hanukkah and by others as Chanukat HaMizbeach, from the verse read on this day in the synagogue Numbers 7:84, Zot Hanukkat Hamizbe'ach: "This was the dedication of the altar".
 According to the teachings of Kabbalah and Hasidism, this day is the final "seal" of the High Holiday season of Yom Kippur and is considered a time to repent out of love for God.
 In this spirit, many Hasidic Jews wish each other Gmar chatimah tovah ("may you be sealed totally for good"), a traditional greeting for the Yom Kippur season.
-It is taught in Hasidic and Kabbalistic literature that this day is particularly auspicious for the fulfillment of prayers.
+Hasidic and Kabbalistic literature teaches that this day is particularly auspicious for the fulfillment of prayers.

-Some Hasidic scholars teach that the Hanukkah is in fact the final conclusion of God's judgment extending High Holy Days of Rosh Hashana when humanity is judged and Yom Kippur when the judgment is sealed:
+Some Hasidic scholars teach that Hanukkah is in fact the conclusion of God's judgment, extending High Holy Days of Rosh Hashana when humanity is judged, and Yom Kippur when the judgment is sealed:

-Hassidic masters quote from Kabbalistic sources that the God's mercy extends even further, giving the Children of Israel till the final day of Chanukah (known as "Zot Chanukah" based on words which appear in the Torah reading of that day), to return to Him and receive a favorable judgment.
-They see several hints to this in different verses.
+Hassidic masters quote from Kabbalistic sources that God's mercy extends even further, giving the Children of Israel till the final day of Chanukah (known as "Zot Chanukah" based on words which appear in the Torah reading of that day), to return to Him and receive a favorable judgment.
+They see several hints of this in different verses.
 One is Isaiah 27:9: "Through this (zot) will Jacob's sin be forgiven" – i.e., on account of the holiness of Zot Chanukah.

 Other related laws and customs

-It is customary for women not to work for at least the first half-hour of the candles' burning, and some have the custom not to work for the entire time of burning.
+It is customary for women not to work for at least the first half-hour of the candles' burning, and some observe the custom of not working for the entire time the candles burn.
 It is also forbidden to fast or to eulogize during Hanukkah.